GoogleCloudPlatform/podcast/site/content/post/episode-99-cloud-functions-and-firebase-hosting-with-david-east/index.md

 FRANCESC: I mean, it's Firebase.
 Firebase developer experience is kind of the best.

 MARK: Awesome.
 Well, why don't we talk about our question of the week?
 So I can read documentation.
 I can read books.
 But sometimes, I like to work on a specific project, or I like to have sort of an instructor-led sort of scenario.
-Are there any online courses that I can take when trying to learn about Google Cloud Platform?
+Are there any online courses that I can take when trying to learn about Google Cloud?

 FRANCESC: Yes.
 There's actually a lot of them.
 And I'm not going to cover all of them, but there is a specific set of them that are starting this week, which are really cool.
 They're all on Coursera.
 They're all free.
 And I recommend all of them.

 And if you want to get started, there's like some specific things.
-For instance, Google Cloud Platform fundamentals, core infrastructure.
+For instance, Google Cloud fundamentals, core infrastructure.
 So you're going to be learning, really, the basics of Google Cloud.
-But also, you have another one in state engineering on Google Cloud Platform Specialization, which is like if you want to do more like big data stuff, that's for you.
+But also, you have another one in state engineering on Google Cloud Specialization, which is like if you want to do more like big data stuff, that's for you.

-There's also Architecting with Google Cloud Platform Specialization.
+There's also Architecting with Google Cloud Specialization.
 So if you want to figure out, like, I have a big application, and I want to know what services could help me do what, that's the one for you.

 And also, if what you want to do is you want to-- you're coming from AWS and you want to know, basically it's like, I have all of this baggage.
 I know all of these things already.
 Just tell me the things I need to know on top to understand how Google Cloud platform works.

-There's one specifically for that, which is Google Cloud Platform Fundamentals for AWS Professionals.
+There's one specifically for that, which is Google Cloud Fundamentals for AWS Professionals.

-And last but not least, there's also one for people that are running Windows applications on Google Cloud Platform.
+And last but not least, there's also one for people that are running Windows applications on Google Cloud.
 There's another course for that.
 So there's a bunch of courses.
 They're all starting on October 16, except for the Windows one, which started on October 9.
 So go check it out.

 Even if you start a little bit late, it's totally fine.
 So I definitely recommend going, and registering, and learning a lot of it.
 You can follow your own pace.
 So perfect for those people working that want to learn more.